 Play with data: Creative re-use and digital experiences

-In the past chapters of Open GLAM now, we took an in-depth look at how to open up cultural heritage data and collections with digital means.
-We are now turning to the institutions that already decided to do so and discover examples of how playful approaches to open cultural heritage data increase visibility, re-use, and creativity in and outside the institution.
-We take a trip to renowned best practice examples around the world with Jane Alexander (Cleveland Museum of Art), Aron Ambrosiani (Nordiska museet) and Merete Sanderhoff (National Gallery of Denmark, SMK).
+Opening up cultural heritage data and collections by digital means might be the first step – but how can we foster playful approaches to open cultural heritage data in order to increase visibility, re-use, and creativity in and outside the institution?
+We take a trip around the world with renowned best-practice examples presented by Jane Alexander (Cleveland Museum of Art), Aron Ambrosiani (Nordiska museet) and Merete Sanderhoff (National Gallery of Denmark, SMK).

 Bridging the gap between physical and digital

 “Our strategy today and with SMK Open is very much about what our data can do beyond the walls of the physical museum.
 How can digitised cultural heritage contribute to meaningful personal experiences, relevant new insights, and ultimately societal development?”
 Merete Sanderhoff